 A numbered list of references must be provided at the end of the paper.
 The reference list contains full details of all sources cited in-text.
-Reference list entries should appear in the order the sources are cited in the text of the paper, beginning with , and continuing in consecutive numerical order, from the lowest number to the highest.
+Reference list entries should appear in the order the sources are cited in the text of the paper, beginning with , and continuing in the ascending numerical order, from the lowest number to the highest.
 Reference list entries do not follow an alphabetical order by author or title of sources.

 Refer to the information on the Sample Reference List tab of this guide.

 Direct quotes are used to support an argument showing the exact words and phrases of an author according to the original source.
-Enclose quotes in single quotation marks and provide the citation in square brackets after the quotation or after the author’s name along with the page number(s).
+Enclose quotes in double quotation marks and provide the citation in square brackets after the quotation or after the author’s name along with the page number(s).

-An example of a short direct quote:
+Examples of a short direct quote:

-Baez et al. have noted that ‘full 3D stacking can potentially offer additional advantages for memory and processor applications’ [7, p.
+Baez et al. have noted that "full 3D stacking can potentially offer additional advantages for memory and processor applications" [7, p.
 14].